rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/archive/codex03-debate-and-epistemology.md

 ## Overview

-Structured debate and shared epistemological foundations are essential for nurturing informed civic discourse and collective decision-making within Civium.
+Structured debate and shared epistemological foundations are essential for nurturing informed civic discourse and collective decision-making within CoCivium.

-This codex defines systems for deliberation and the philosophical grounding for knowledge, belief, and truth evaluation that underpin Civium governance.
+This codex defines systems for deliberation and the philosophical grounding for knowledge, belief, and truth evaluation that underpin CoCivium governance.

 ---